Merrick Art Gallery

 ph: 724-846-1130

-The Merrick also boasts a piano once played by legendary composer Stephen Foster-located in the Eva Mae Merrick Music Room.
-Other collections inclue a complement of Contemporary art; a 19th century library; a rock and mineral collection; and a zoological collection.
+The Merrick also boasts a piano once played by legendary composer Stephen Foster - located in the Eva Mae Merrick Music Room.
+Other collections include a complement of Contemporary art; a 19th century library; a rock and mineral collection.

-Copyright Merrick Art Gallery 2007.
+Copyright 2009 Merrick Art Gallery.
 All rights reserved.

 1100 Fifth Avenue